l1ttleO/ProjectFNF/CONTRIBUTING.md

 1. Modify the `source/` folder as you need;
 1. Test your changes thoroughly before committing and patching, as fixing up might be difficult!
+1. Before committing, discard all changes to the `assets/` folder
 1. Run `git commit -a` with the desired patch message.
 Do not push the newly created commit!
 1. Run the batch file `art/create-patch-from-commit.bat`;
 1. PR the generated patch files back to this repository (push the **patch file**, not the commit the patch was created from).